 Several studies have highlighted the role of CFB as a "top drag" (Dewar and Flierl 1987), acting on the oceanic circulation over a wide range of space-time scales.
-At the large-scale where the currents tend to flow downwind, CFB reduces the mean input of energy from the atmosphere to the ocean and therefore slows down the mean circulation (Pacanowski et al. 1997).
-By weakening net energy input to the ocean, CFB triggers a host of changes in eddy-mean flow interactions and the inverse cascade of energy, weakening baroclinic and barotropic instabilities and the mesoscale activity (Renault et al. 2017b, 2019a; Figure 8).
+At the large-scale where the currents tend to flow downwind (Figure 1e), CFB reduces the mean energy input from the atmosphere to the ocean and slows down the mean circulation (Pacanowski et al. 1997).
+By weakening net energy input to the ocean, CFB triggers a host of changes in eddy-mean flow interactions and the inverse cascade of energy, weakening baroclinic and barotropic instabilities and mesoscale activity (Renault et al. 2017b, 2019a; Figure 8).
 When the wind and current are in the opposite sense, the CFB serves as a conduit of energy from the ocean to the atmosphere, which can be seen from satellite data as negative mean and eddy wind work (Figure 8a; Scott and Xu 2009; Renault et al. 2016a,b, 2017a).
-Numerous studies have demonstrated a strong EKE damping effect of ~30% (See references in Jullien et al. 2020; Figure 8b).
-CFB also induces additional Ekman pumping that weakens an eddy (Gaube et al. 2015) and influences the upper-ocean stratification (Seo et al. 2019; Song et al. 2020).
+Numerous studies have demonstrated a strong EKE